Get matched with vetted scholarships and enter our

 How many colleges to apply to

 At minimum, it’s a good idea to apply to five colleges.
-Any less than five puts you at risk of having a couple of unlucky admissions reads and ending up without a good option in the fall.
-Submitting between five and seven applications should give you a couple of options to choose between once you receive acceptances.
+Any less than five puts you at risk of having a couple of unlucky admissions reads and ending up without a good option.
+Submitting between five and seven applications should give you some options to choose between once you receive acceptances.
 This way, you’ll be able to do some accepted student college visits.
 These will help you decide on the optimal school for you.

 Don’t miss: Scholarships360’s free scholarship search tool